GobY70/acs-user-parser/README.md

 #Cisco ACS4.x User Parser
-creating csv.file from dump.txt which si created by "csutil -d"
+creating csv.file from dump.txt which is created by "csutil -d" dump.txt has to be in same directoty.